 Make sure to test your server afterwards!

-And finally, if you want to know more about the SSL/TLS behavior of your browser, SSL Cipher Suite Details of Your Browser will give you all the details you need.
+For investigating the SSL/TLS behavior of your browser, How’s My SSL? will give you all the details you need.

 2013 has galvanized the whole industry.
 This is a good thing.
 In 2012 barely anyone lost a thought about configuring their TLS ciphers, how many bits their certificates had, or even forward secrecy.
 That made it way too easy for the bad folks.
 Nowadays, people are questioning their own practices, open source projects work on enhancing their TLS support, and the public started to listen to cryptographers again instead of discounting them as crazy tinfoil crowd.

 Good things are shaping on the horizon and Google’s Adam Langley given the power of having control over both servers and the most popular browser is pressing ahead.
 Their servers widely support TLS 1.2 with AES-GCM.
 Chrome has the best TLS support already.
 Additionally, its Canary releases now have grown support for ChaCha20 which is an extremely fast yet secure stream cipher by Dan Bernstein and Poly1305 a great MAC of the same pedigree.

 Now if people just stopped using old browsers and we could roll out SNI and mandatory TLS 1.2.